 MI:33 is run by Rob Holmes and Jason Holmes, two brothers who are second generation private eyes.
 The Holmes Brothers are revered worldwide as pioneers in the private investigative space, specifically when it comes to intellectual property and digital intelligence.
-What separates us from our competition is that all specialized work is done by the two O.G.'s in this space (*O.G. = ‘Original Gangsta').
-Don't just take our word for it.
-Peruse our many hundreds of Academic Citations, Landmark Cases, Speaking Engagements, and Press Mentions.
-Despite our history, MI:33 is still a boutique firm with a hands-on, personal approach.

-In 1981, former New Jersey state trooper Bob Holmes obtained his private investigator’s license.
-Bob first made a name for himself managing physical threats for celebrities who were performing at the casinos in Atlantic City.
-Shortly thereafter, he found himself assigned to intellectual property crimes.
-In the early 1980’s there were very few people investigating the counterfeiting of trademarked brands and Bob was on top of it.

-COPY 2 | MI:33 is run by Rob Holmes and Jason Holmes, two brothers who are second generation private eyes.
-The Holmes Brothers are revered worldwide as pioneers in the private investigative space, specifically when it comes to intellectual property and digital intelligence.
-What separates us from our competition is that all specialized work is done by the two O.G.'s in this space (*O.G. = ‘Original Gangsta').
+What separates us from our competition is that all specialized work is directly supervised by the two O.G.'s in this space (*O.G. = ‘Original Gangsta').
 Don't just take our word for it.
 Peruse our many hundreds of Academic Citations, Landmark Cases, Speaking Engagements, and Press Mentions.
 Despite our history, MI:33 is still a boutique firm with a hands-on, personal approach.

 In 1981, former New Jersey state trooper Bob Holmes obtained his private investigator’s license.
 Bob first made a name for himself managing physical threats for celebrities who were performing at the casinos in Atlantic City.
 Shortly thereafter, he found himself assigned to intellectual property crimes.
 In the early 1980’s there were very few people investigating the counterfeiting of trademarked brands and Bob was on top of it.